DETAILED ACTION

 However,

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the processor disclosed by Li to determine a second offset for the first plurality of frames based at least in part on the second plurality of frames; apply the second offset to ones of the first plurality of frames different than the first offset to generate a second offset series of IVUS frames; and generate a graphical user interface comprising indications of the second offset series of IVUS images in order to more accurately align the first and second plurality of image frames by increasing the number of data points used for aligning the images, thereby increasing the accuracy of the system.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the computing device disclosed by Li to have determined a first offset for a first subset of the first plurality of frames; apply the first offset to ones of the first subset; determine a second offset for a second subset of the first plurality of frames based at least in part on the second plurality of frames, wherein the first subset comprises different ones of the first plurality of frames than the second subset; apply the second offset to ones of the second subset of the first plurality of frames to generate a second offset series of IVUS images; and generate a graphical user interface comprising indications of the second offset series of IVUS images in order to generate the best fit for all of the frames, thereby improving the quality of alignment, as recognized by Huennekens ([0030]).

-Regarding claims 2 and 13, Li in view of Sakaguchi teaches the apparatus of claim 1 and method of claim 12, as set forth above.
+Regarding claims 2 and 13, Li in view of Huennekens teaches the apparatus of claim 1 and method of claim 12, as set forth above.
 Li further teaches the instructions further cause the intravascular imaging system to:

 identify a frame of the first plurality of frames comprising a vessel fiducial ([0050] discloses identifying a proximal point (vessel fiducial) using a wire mask image frame of the image frame of the first pullback);